 Most of all, I use coconut butter for the filling base.
 You can buy it or make it yourself.
 Since it gets rock hard in the fridge, I add some ordinary butter to it.
 Because I don’t want the chocolate candy to have horribly hard filling when I store it in the fridge.
-These two butters, together with some powdered sweetener, are then ready to be mixed with whatever flavour.
+These two butters, together with some powdered sweetener, are then ready to be mixed with whatever flavor.

 As for the chocolate itself, if you don’t like the idea of adding the IMO (fiber) syrup, and are a paleo eater or not strictly keto, feel free to use raw honey.
 People often use agave syrup when making homemade chocolate, but I’m not its fan for numerous reason.